marcolussetti/opendotadump-tools/README.md

 ### Matches Condenser

-Our [Matches Condenser tool](matches-condenser) is a Java tool that condenses the matches file by performing dimensionality and granularity reduction.
+Our [Matches Condenser tool][matches-condenser] is a Java tool that condenses the matches file by performing dimensionality and granularity reduction.
 Depending on the arguments used, it will either produce a JSON of picks per hero per day, or wins and losses per hero per day.
 We intend to expand this tool to allow for more metadata to be retained, particularly on matches duration.
-The last stable release available as a [JAR](matches-condenser-release) only produces picks per day and is meant for use with the JSON to CSV tool.
+The last stable release available as a [JAR][matches-condenser-release] only produces picks per day and is meant for use with the JSON to CSV tool.

 ### JSON to CSV